 How does an AC motor work?

 To gain a basic understanding of how an AC motor exactly works, we need to know its key characteristic.
-An AC motor is distinct from many other motor types, especially from DC motors.
+An AC motor is distinct from many other motor types, especially DC motors.
 But the fundamental reason for that is the fact that it specifically runs on alternating current.

 An Alternating current or charge is one whose flow direction around a circuit is reversed at regular intervals.
 It also means that the voltage on an AC circuit changes periodically, whereas a DC circuit remains relatively constant.